okyeron/OMX-27/Docs.md

 Enter notes from the keyboard and the sequence step will automatically advance to the next step.
 Change knob 1-4 positions to set a CC parameter lock for that step.
 Knob #5 (far right) will enter a velocity value for that step (there is no visual feedback when entering values from the knobs.

-You can short-press the encoder button to skip a step (making no note change).
+~~You can short-press the encoder button to skip a step (making no note change).
 However, you can still record plocks/velocity for that step with the knobs.
-A nice trick might be to make one pass through playing notes on the keyboard and then make a second pass using the encoder button to add plocks or velocity values for each step.
+A nice trick might be to make one pass through playing notes on the keyboard and then make a second pass using the encoder button to add plocks or velocity values for each step.~~

-In this sub-mode, turning the encoder is locked to change octave.
-The display will show you the current pattern, step, note-value, and octave.
+There are two pages of parameters in Step Record.
+First is the current octave, step number, note-value, and pattern number.
+Second shows the step events TYPE, PROB and COND as described above.

 Use the AUX to exit this sub-mode.